 This post may contain affiliate links.
 Please see our disclosure policy.

-This showstopping Prosciutto Melon Salad is perfect for hot summer days when you don’t feel like cooking.
-Paired with creamy mozzarella and sweet nectarine, it’s a refreshing twist on the classic prosciutto and melon, and sure to turn heads at any meal.
+This showstopping Melon Prosciutto Salad is perfect for hot summer days when you don’t feel like cooking.

 Save this recipe!

-For the chessboard details, all you need is a square cookie cutter, but if you don’t have one, that’s fine too.
+For the chessboard details, you’ll need a square cookie cutter, but if you don’t have one, that’s fine too.
 Simply dice your ingredients and arrange them in rows on a plate.

 Please be sure to scroll down to the recipe card below for the complete details!